As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Storage and freezing

-Store dry, uncooked rice in an airtight container in a cool, dry place.
+Pantry: Store dry, uncooked rice in an airtight container in a cool, dry place.
 It will keep well for 6 months to a year.
 White rice keeps longer than brown rice.

-Cooked rice can be kept in the fridge in an airtight container for 4 to 5 days.
-Or you can freeze it in freezer safe bags or containers for up to 6 months, so it’s ready to be used in any of the delicious healthy rice recipes featured here.
+Freezer: You can freeze cooked rice in freezer-safe bags or containers for up to 6 months, so it’s ready to be used in any of the delicious healthy rice recipes featured here.

 Pro tips and tricks